Save time with SimpleLocalize Automations: Auto-translate, review & more

 As you can see, automation auto-translates only the translation in Polish because it is marked as Needs review.
 The Spanish translation doesn't meet the condition, so it won't be auto-translated.

-Automations can help you automate repetitive tasks, speed up the translation process, and streamline your localization workflows.
+Automations can help you automate repetitive tasks, speed up the translation process, and improve your localization workflows.
 Below, you can check out some examples of how you can use automations in SimpleLocalize.

 Whenever a new key is added to the default language, you can automatically translate it to all other languages.
 This way, you can quickly update translations in all languages without having to do it manually.